leozxliu/lammps/doc/src/fix_langevin.rst

 procedure, as described above.
 For consistency, the group used by this fix and by the compute should be the same.

-The :doc:`fix_modify <fix_modify>` *energy* option is supported by this fix to add the energy change induced by Langevin thermostatting to the system's potential energy as part of :doc:`thermodynamic output <thermo_style>`.
-Note that use of this option requires setting the *tally* keyword to *yes*\ .
+The cumulative energy change in the system imposed by this fix is included in the :doc:`thermodynamic output <thermo_style>` keywords *ecouple* and *econserve*\ , but only if the *tally* keyword to set to *yes*\ .
+See the :doc:`thermo_style <thermo_style>` doc page for details.

 This fix computes a global scalar which can be accessed by various :doc:`output commands <Howto_output>`.
-The scalar is the cumulative energy change due to this fix.
+The scalar is the same cumulative energy change due to this fix described in the previous paragraph.
 The scalar value calculated by this fix is "extensive".
-Note that calculation of this quantity requires setting the *tally* keyword to *yes*\ .
+Note that calculation of this quantity also requires setting the *tally* keyword to *yes*\ .

 This fix can ramp its target temperature over multiple runs, using the *start* and *stop* keywords of the :doc:`run <run>` command.
 See the